jessielynlozano/FTW-DE-Groupings/journal/OULAD.md

 - **Technical Learnings:**
   - Creating Fact and Dim table using SQL
   - Ingesting data from local CSVs which means creating and editing python script
+  - Cleaning using Dbeaver and SQL
+  - Creating dashboard for Data Checking.

 - **Team Learnings:**
   - Collaborating using remote setup
   - Proper assignment of tasks to prevent backlogs

 - **Real-World Connection:**
-  - The exercise showed how it is possible for data engineers to connect and collaborate with each other.
+  - The exercise showed how important it is to do data checking throughout the process.
+Although really high quality data is hard to come by, a huge chunk of the role of becoming a data engineer is making sure data is as high quality as possible.

 ---